Home Owner Grant

 The Province of B.C sets out the qualifications for the home owner grant.
 If you are the registered owner of the property, a Canadian citizen or permanent resident of Canada, live in B.C., and occupy the residence as your principal residence then you may qualify as a homeowner who is:

 You can apply for your Home Owner Grant online, use the "apply for your grant" button above.
-You will need to know your roll number and access code; both are located on the top right corner of your property tax notice.
+You will need to know your folio number and access code; both are located on your property tax notice.
 After clicking submit, wait for the confirmation page and print or save the confirmation page/number as proof the application has been submitted.